What Is a Visual Designer? (+ How to Become One in 5 Steps)

-Learn about a visual designer's role and career path with this article.
+Learn about the role and career path of a visual designer with this article.

 Visual design focuses on enhancing the aesthetic and usability of a digital product.
 It is the strategic implementation of images, colours, fonts, and layouts.
-Although many visual design elements deal with a product's look, the product's feel is equally important.
-Visual design aims to create an interface that provides users with the optimal experience.
+Although many visual design elements deal with the look of a product, the feel of the product is equally important.
+The goal of visual design is to create an interface that provides users with the optimal experience.

 Visual design and graphic design have many similarities.
 However, there are some critical distinctions between visual designers and graphic designers.
 First, graphic design may encompass print publications and other non-digital media forms.
 Visual design typically refers to web-based and digital product enhancement.
 The goal of graphic design is to communicate a specific idea or message.
 In contrast, visual designers are responsible for shaping the larger brand image.